tournepivoine/shinpokered-fr/README.md

 - Magneton -> Magnezone | Use Thunder Stone
 - Marowak -> Guardia | Use Heart Stone
 - Onix -> Steelix | L38 OR use Metal Coat
-- Pinsir -> Purakkusu | L42 OR use Metal Coat
+- Pinsir -> Tricules | L42 OR use Metal Coat
 - Poliwhirl -> Politoed | Use Heart Stone
 - Porygon -> Porygon2 | Use Up-Grade
 - Porygon2 -> Porygon-Z | Use Dubious Disc